octoenergy/tentaclio/README.md

 ```
 And make it accessible to tentaclio by setting the environmental variable `TENTACLIO__SECRETS_FILE`.
 The actual name of each url is for traceability and has no effect in the functionality.

+Alternatively you can run `curl https://raw.githubusercontent.com/octoenergy/tentaclio/master/extras/init_tentaclio.sh` to create a secrets file in `~/.tentaclio.yml` and
+automatically configure your environment.

 ## Quick note on protocols structural subtyping.